R4200

 Microprocessor designed by MIPS Technologies, Inc.

-The R4200 is a microprocessor designed by MIPS Technologies that implemented the MIPS III instruction set architecture and was initially referred to as the VRX during development.
+The R4200 is a microprocessor designed by MIPS Technologies that implemented the MIPS III instruction set architecture, and was initially referred to as the VRX during development.
 MIPS, which had no production capability of its own, licensed the design to NEC, which fabricated and marketed it as the VR4200.
 The first VR4200, running at 80 MHz, was introduced in 1993, with a faster 100 MHz version following in 1994.

-Primarily aimed at low-power Windows NT systems such as personal computers and laptops, the R4200 was marketed as offering "Pentium processor performance at a tenth of the price."
-It was initially expected to deliver twice the performance of a 66 MHz Intel 486DX2 processor.
-SPECint benchmark results showed the microprocessor’s integer performance at approximately 85% of the original Pentium, while its floating-point performance was about half that of the Pentium.

 The R4300i is a derivative of the R4200, designed by MIPS for embedded applications.
 A variant of the R4300i was used in the widely popular Nintendo 64 and SNK's Hyper Neo Geo 64 arcade board.

 The R4200 never saw use in personal computers and was eventually repositioned as an embedded microprocessor complementing the R4600.

+Performance comparison to the Pentium

+Primarily aimed at low-power Windows NT systems such as personal computers and laptops, the R4200 was marketed as offering "Pentium processor performance at a tenth of the price."
+It was initially expected to deliver twice the performance of a 66 MHz Intel 486DX2 processor.

+SPEC benchmarks showed the R4200’s integer performance (SPECint) at 55, approximately 85% of Intel's original Pentium (i586, the successor to the 486), while its floating-point performance (SPECfp) was 30, about half that of the Pentium.

 Description

 The R4200 is a scalar design with a five-stage classic RISC pipeline.
 Notably, floating point mantissa calculation reused the 64-bit integer datapath (only the exponent needed a separate 12-bit datapath).
 This scheme reduced chip size and transistor count, reducing cost and power consumption.
 Whilst this reduced floating point performance, the R4200's intended applications did not require high floating point performance.

 The R4200 has a 16 kB instruction cache and an 8 kB data cache.
 Both caches are direct-mapped.
 The instruction cache has a 32-byte line size, whereas the data cache has 16-byte line size.
 The data cache uses the write-back write protocol.

 The R4200 has a 32-entry translation lookaside buffer (TLB) for data, and a 4-entry TLB for instructions.
 A 33-bit physical address is supported.
 The system bus is 64 bits wide and operates at half the internal clock frequency.

 The R4200 contained 1.3 million transistors and had an area of 81 mm^{2}.
 NEC fabricated the R4200 in a 600 nm process with three levels of interconnect.
 It was packaged in a 179-pin ceramic pin grid array that was compatible with the R4x00PC and R4600, or a 208-pin plastic quad flat pack (PQFP).
 It used a 3.3 V power supply, dissipating 1.8 W typically and a maximum of 2 W at 80 MHz.

-In comparison to the Pentium, SPECint ratings had the Pentium at 64.5 and the R4200 at 55.
-SPECfp ratings had the Pentium at 56 versus the R4200 at 30.